vdel/demo_celery/README.md

 sudo pip install -r requirements.txt
 ```

+Also you need to change the Redis config in ```redis_config.py``` to indicate the IP adress of the machine running Redis and the password you chose.

 ## Install the demo on the compute machine

 Here you clone using HTTPS because you may not have any SSH key setup: